 Anything can seem evil and unjust in the short-term, but God is working with the long-term.
-God can seem absent or unloving in the moment, but the big picture is that God is good, and God is present, and while all the things of this world fade away, we will be with God forever.
-So do not trade in God for jet skis, or a bigger house, or anything else in this world.
+God can seem absent or unloving in the moment, but the big picture is that God is good, and God is present.
+So do not trade in God for jet skis, or a bigger house.